Liouville-type theorems and existence of solutions for quasilinear elliptic equations with nonlinear gradient terms: Introduction

-In order to prove the existence of positive weak solutions for \eqref{P}, the works \cite{FL2,LU} applied the Rabinowitz type theorem due to \cite{AC}.
-It's worth noting that the results were proved with no use of a Liouville-type theorem for the limit problems, which were obtained via a blow-up argument.
-The works \cite{FL1,R} used a degree argument which was first described in \cite{K}, and found a priori $L^{\infty}$ estimates by combining a Liouville-type theorem and a blow-up procedure, which is a slight modification of the semilinear case due to Gidas and Spruck in \cite{GS,GS1}.
-Indeed, \cite{GS1} turned the study of a priori bounds for positive weak solutions of the equation
+In order to prove the existence of positive weak solutions for \eqref{P}, the authors of \cite{FL2,LU} applied the Rabinowitz type theorem due to \cite{AC}.
+It's worth noting that the results were proved without the help from a Liouville-type theorem for the limit problems, which were obtained via a blow-up argument; for the semilinear case see Gidas and Spruck in \cite{GS,GS1}.
+Indeed, in \cite{GS1}, the study of a priori bounds for positive weak solutions of the equation